qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Working with Symbols
 --------------------

-For representation of symbols, there is :class:`qgis.core.QgsSymbol` base class with three derived classes:
+For representation of symbols, there is :class:`QgsSymbol <qgis.core.QgsSymbol>` base class with three derived classes:

-* :class:`qgis.core.QgsMarkerSymbol` --- for point features
+* :class:`QgsMarkerSymbol <qgis.core.QgsMarkerSymbol>` --- for point features
-* :class:`qgis.core.QgsLineSymbol` --- for line features
+* :class:`QgsLineSymbol <qgis.core.QgsLineSymbol>` --- for line features
-* :class:`qgis.core.QgsFillSymbol` --- for polygon features
+* :class:`QgsFillSymbol <qgis.core.QgsFillSymbol>` --- for polygon features

-**Every symbol consists of one or more symbol layers** (classes derived from :class:`qgis.core.QgsSymbolLayer`).
+**Every symbol consists of one or more symbol layers** (classes derived from :class:`QgsSymbolLayer <qgis.core.QgsSymbolLayer>`).
 The symbol layers do the actual rendering, the symbol class itself serves only as a container for the symbol layers.

 Having an instance of a symbol (e.g. from a renderer), it is possible to